gmarti-web/gmarti-web.github.io/collections/_greener-redlands-proposal/greener-redlands-proposal.md

 With these preparations in place, the city can plan the installation.
 Several companies in Southern California can help, including:

 * [Solar Optimum](https://www.energysage.com/supplier/21398/solar-optimum/): Solar Optimum was the 2024 Installer of the Year, according to [EnergySage](https://www.energysage.com/).
 Established in 2008, they continue to lead the solar industry across California, Nevada, Arizona, and Florida.
 * [NRG Clean Power](https://www.energysage.com/supplier/20701/nrg-clean-power/): NRG Clean Power is the leading solar installer in California and Texas.
-Two of their core tenets about electricity are taht it should be renewable and affordable.
+Two of their core tenets about electricity are that it should be renewable and affordable.
 * [IntegrateSun, LLC](https://www.energysage.com/supplier/26285/integratesun-llc/): IntegrateSun installs the same technology that NASA uses for their space stations.

 City leadership must assess providers, estimated costs, and projected timelines.
 The city can request quotes from the above providers to compare options.
 Include any findings from the initial assessment in the quote request.